nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 |-----|--------|
 |fatal error C1083: Cannot open include file: 'glm/glm.hpp':  No such file or directory| glm is provided in the thridparty folder when using tje `--recursive` argument when clonning the repository.
 Alternativeley you can use `git submodule init` and `git submodule update`.
 A module that was compiled using NumPy 1.x cannot be run in NumPy 2.1.0 as it may crash.
-To support both 1.x and 2.x versions of NumPy, modules must be compiled with NumPy 2.0.Some module may need to rebuild instead e.g. with 'pybind11>=2.12'`| install numpy 1.26.4. subprocess.CalledProcessError: Command '['where', 'cl']' returned non-zero exit status 1| make sure the visual studio compiler `cl.exe` is in the path.
+To support both 1.x and 2.x versions of NumPy, modules must be compiled with NumPy 2.0.Some module may need to rebuild instead e.g. with 'pybind11>=2.12'`| install numpy 1.26.4. subprocess.CalledProcessError: Command '['where', 'cl']' returned non-zero exit status 1| make sure the visual studio compiler `cl.exe` is in the path (see section on activating the visual studio C++ environment) .
 NerfAcc: No CUDA toolkit found.
 NerfAcc will be disabled.| make sure `nvcc.exe` in in the path once the python environment has been activated.
 It should have been installed in the conda environement with the line `cuda-toolkit=11.8`
 TypeError: sparse_coo_tensor() received an invalid combination of arguments - got (indices=Tensor, values=Tensor, size=torch.Size, is_coalesced=bool, ).| `is_coalesced` has been added in pytorch 2.1